connexcs/docs/customer-payments.md

 ## Mass Payments

-Mass Payment is a bulk payment method that allows funds to be sent by uploading a file to the Paypal site and allows the sender to pay the fee's.
-Usually lower than standard PayPal sending fee's.
+Mass Payment is a bulk payment method that allows funds to be sent by uploading a file to the Paypal site and allows the sender to pay the fees which are usually lower than standard PayPal sending fees.

-As there is no direct involvement with the switch when sending this payment we need to use a different strategy to receive notifications about this payments, for that we can link in to PayPal's IPN.
+As there is no direct involvement with the switch when sending this payment we need to use a different strategy to receive notifications about these payments, and for that we can link into PayPal's IPN.

 ## What is PayPal IPN?